 Potbelly pigs are mostly bothered by horseflies and mosquitoes.
 There are several good products on the market to keep flies and mosquitoes away.
 Just be careful not to get any in your pigs eyes when applying.

 If your pot belly pigs dry skin has a somewhat red/orange tint to it and he is itching to the point where he is bleeding then you may have Mange from Mites.

 Regular brushing helps, but pigs don't have oil glands like other animals for their coats.
 You can add oils to their diet, like olive oil or by a Hair and Skin Conditioner made just for them.
 We alternate between both here.

 Yes, pigs have hair and not fur.
 It is very tough and hard, but it is hair.

 Your pot bellied pig will most likely shed or "blow its coat" at least once a year.
 Some will do this twice a year.
 They may loose their hair all at once or in stages.
-Once this starts you can easily pull it out by the handfuls to help your pig along.
+Once this shedding starts you can easily pull the hair out by the handfuls to help your pig along.
 This usually happens sometime in the Spring when the weather starts turning warm.

 You will notice that your pig pet has a bit more hair down the middle of his/her back.
 This is called a Mohawk.
 Your pigs Mohawk will usually raise when the pig is content (ready for a belly rub).
 An upright Mohawk can also indicate being scared.